 Check your home country's embassy's website for details on this one.

-Self-Assessment Medical Form – Difficulty Rating: 2/5
+Self-Report of Medical Conditions – Difficulty Rating: 2/5

 An example of this form is found here.
 This is paperwork and merely a personal assessment of your health.
 Answer the questions to the best of your knowledge and ability, while still making an effort to be complete.